DreadZone11/GEOM7001-LST-UHII/README.md

 University assignment: Python processing workflow to derive LST and UHII from Landsat 8 Level-1 scenes using radiative transfer and amtospheric modelling.
 Includes daytime and nighttime scenes.

 # Intro
 I'm not a coder first and foremost, so please don't judge my code too harshly.
-It got a little messy at the end with the time crunch.
+It got a little messy with the time crunch at the end.
+As such, a lot of the later code remains uncommented.

-Essentially, the issue I had to solve was having lots of processing, without bloating up the storage space.
-I could've streamed the data in hindsight but I was a little worried at the time about lack of funding to my data source and thereby losing access.
+Essentially, the issue I had to solve was that I had to generate a lot of parameters to derive LST from Landsat 8/9 Level-1 Digital Numbers (i.e Emissivity, TOA Radiance, TOA Brightness, Surface Reflectance, NDVI, NDWI, NDBI, etc.).
+I had to do this in a way that was not going to blow up my storage.
+Obviously, I could've streamed the data, but I was a little worred about losing access to my data source at the time, due to funding cuts.

-To solve the issue, I mainly generate VRTs through python, which are essentially just an XML format.
-So the large majority of my preprocessing is just glorified text generation.
-I just use input the required parameters into templates.
+To solve the issue, I mainly generate Virtual Raster Tables (VRTs) through Python notebooks.
+VRTs allow you to apply a Python pixel function, which determines the value of the pixel based on the pixel function.
+VRTs are essentially an XML text file, so the large majority of my processing is just glorified text generation.
+I simply use templates to input the required parameters.